Kodkollektivet/documents/meetings/meeting-items_2018-11-06.md

 - Facebook Events - Fridays for next CodeHub: clear information on press going -> sign on fika table!?

 ### Marketing & Social Media Team
-- new updated Kodkollektivet logo --> font needs to be defined --> ASKING JOHN
+- new updated Kodkollektivet cover photo --> font needs to be defined --> ASKING JOHN
 - post in board: team for corporate design
 - we need corporate identity
 - finding a slogan: Post in board channel!